310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Souma v3 %}
 However, it is still a long, rigorous road.
-I cannot speak for the energetic and hopelessly optimistic adolescents, but our agency's veterans do not have the fighting spirit.
+I cannot speak for the energetic and hopelessly optimistic adolescents, but our agency’s veterans do not have the fighting spirit.

 That is precisely why everyone was hastily repeatedly performing *live* battles.